 7.1 Fouls: If any player commits any of the below infractions, there will be a DIRECT FREE KICK taken from the spot of the infringement.
 The player who is faulted must take the free kick unless seriously injured and, in such case, his/her substitute shall execute the shot.
 The referee shall allow play to continue when a team that has suffered the foul will benefit from such advantage, and shall penalize the original offense if the anticipated advantage does not ensue at that time.
 It is considered a foul, and a Direct Kick is awarded to the opposing team, if a player commits any of the following offenses in a manner considered by the referee to be careless, reckless or using excessive force:

 * Grab, hold, push, charge or intentionally obstruct an opponent

 * Touch the ball intentionally with the hand or arm.
 This does not apply to the goalkeeper in his/her own half, or if there is no intention of touching the ball with hand or arm.

 * Slide tackle, or jump, at an opponent

 * Playing in a dangerous manner

 7.2 Yellow Cards: The referee shall show a yellow card when a player:

-* Commits a serious foul in the interpretation of the referee
+* Commits a foul worthy of a yellow card as interpreted by the referee

 * Shows by act or word, disagreement with the referee’s decision